Automattic/wp-calypso/apps/full-site-editing/README.md

 Note: these scripts must be run from the Calypso _root_ directory.

 - `npx lerna run dev --scope='@automattic/full-site-editing'`<br>
-Compiles both the theme and the plugins, and watches for changes.
+Compiles the plugins and watches for changes.

 - `npx lerna run build --scope='@automattic/full-site-editing'`<br>
-Compiles and minifies for production both the theme and the plugins.
+Compiles and minifies the plugins for production.

 Both these scripts will also move all source and PHP files into `/dist` in their respective folders.